GautamDeepak/GautamDeepak/README.md

 - 👋 Hi, Namaste - I’m Deepak Gautam, a remote sensing scientist with the Charles Darwin University.
-- 👀 I’m interested in GIS/remote sensing (satellite and drones), algorithmic development and their application to map, monitor and improve our understanding of  enviornemnt.
+- 👀 I’m teach remote sensing (satellite and drones) and conduct research into algorithmic development and their application to map, monitor and improve our understanding of  enviornemnt.
-- 🌱 I’m currently learning various machine learning algorithms.
+- 🌱 I’m currently learning various machine learning algorithms to incorporate into remotely sensed images.
 - 💞️ I’m looking to collaborate on application of remote sensing for environmental and agricultural applciations.

 <!---